Page updated 22nd February 2018

 The Improvement Commissioners (Victorian town planners) were responsible for the construction of Queen Street, which was cut between 1839 and 1841.
 It ran from the High Street to the also new, New North Road which crossed the Longbrook Valley with a viaduct, to join with Longbrook Street.

 Queen Street was originally designed to link up with the Crediton and Barnstaple turnpikes, before the coming of the railway, at St David's in 1844, increased the importance of the street.
 The Swan Inn, in the High Street was demolished to make the gap for the new street, and the fish market was also swept away.
 It was named in 1839, when it became an official public thoroughfare.
 The roadway through to New North Road was not yet complete, and the width of the finished section was variable.
-The Commission moved to compulsorily purchase land on each side to give it a uniform width of 38ft, and two surveyors appointed to value the land required.
+The Commission moved to compulsorily purchase land on each side to give it a uniform width of 38ft, and two surveyors appointed to value the required land.

 The first building on the left, Marks and Spencer has a 1980, white, pre-cast concrete facsimile of the original building on the site, and a new corner section.
 The statue of Queen Victoria, which overlooks Queen Street, is a fibreglass copy of the original.
-The Lion and Unicorn stutues over Broom Reid and Harris have been put back, on the new facade.
+The Lion and Unicorn statues over Broom Reid and Harris have been put back, on the new facade.

 On the opposite corner, is what is considered to be one of the ugliest, modern buildings in Exeter, built for C & A and now housing Tesco and Sports Direct.
 Wheatons and Boots both occupied this corner plot, part of the block between the High Street and Little Queen Street that was built between 1843 and 1849 by Nathaniel Cole.
 The demolition in 1971 was a totally unnecessary development sanctioned by a Council that is more concerned with rateable value than with a pleasant, well balanced townscape.